-MetroHealth Clement Center is a now demolished medical clinic operated by MetroHealth Hospital in Cleveland, Ohio.
-It was named after Dr. Kenneth W. Clement, a physician, teacher and civil rights advocate.
+MetroHealth Clement Center was a MetroHealth medical clinic in Cleveland, Ohio.
+It was named after Dr. Kenneth W. Clement, a physician, teacher, and civil rights advocate.

 The MetroHealth Clement Center opened in 1976, replacing the circa 1925 East 35th Street Clinic that was operated by the City Hospital.
 1 2 Located on East 79th Street, the facility provided family medical services.
 1 It was renamed MetroHealth Clement Center for Family Care in 1989.

 MetroHealth Clement Center for Family Care closed in 2004.
 1 In September 2014, the county voted to sell the building to the Cleveland Clinic for $125,000.
 3 The clinic razed the facility in 2016.

 - “History of The MetroHealth System.”
 Rammelkamp Center for Education and Research.

 - Tobias, Andrew J. “Architect for pedestrian walkway to lakeshore chosen: 3 things you need to know about Tuesday’s Cuyahoga County Council meeting.”
 Plain Dealer [Cleveland], 9 Sept.
 2014.